 A significant step forward in scaling research is Meta's Generative Recommenders (GR) framework\,\cite{hstu}.
 The authors bridge the gap between early fusion rankers and sequential recommenders with a unified generative approach to user modeling.
 They train a sequential model with a large context (8000 events), a massive dataset (100B samples), and embedding tables on the order of a trillion parameters.
 Nonetheless, the largest HSTU encoder configuration briefly mentioned in the work (24 layers, 1024-dimensional embeddings) has only 176 million parameters.

 A language model with 176 million parameters would perform significantly worse than current largest alternatives.
 Can we achieve comparable gains when replacing natural language tokens with sequences of user-interaction events?
-Successfully scaling recommender transformer encoders could result in significant betterment of personalized services, potentially benefiting billions of users worldwide through more nuanced understanding of behavioral patterns.
+Successfully scaling recommender transformer encoders could result in significant betterment of personalized services, benefiting billions of users worldwide through a more nuanced understanding of user interests.
 In this work, we focus on scaling recommender transformer encoders.

 The main contributions of the paper are as follows: \begin{itemize} \item Unlike Monty Python's King Arthur\footnote{\url{https://www.imdb.com/title/tt0071853/}}, we do attain our goal: we scale recommender transformers to a billion parameters and observe a significant improvement in recommendation performance. \item We propose a fundamental pre-training task that naturally decomposes into two complementary objectives: user feedback prediction and next-item prediction, while scaling effectively across a wide range of model sizes. \item We introduce a computationally efficient fine-tuning stage that converts the large transformer encoder into a two-tower architecture, enabling offline inference and providing a powerful ranking feature for downstream models. \item We deploy a 126M-parameter transformer model with context length 8192 on an industry-leading music platform with millions of users and items.
-To our knowledge, this deployment yielded the greatest quality improvements among all neural-network-based recommender systems at that platform. \end{itemize} We dub our approach ARGUS (\textbf{A}uto\textbf{R}egressive \textbf{G}enerative \textbf{U}ser \textbf{S}equential framework).
+To our knowledge, this deployment yielded the greatest quality improvements among all neural-network-based recommender models at that platform. \end{itemize} We dub our approach ARGUS (\textbf{A}uto\textbf{R}egressive \textbf{G}enerative \textbf{U}ser \textbf{S}equential framework).